AnuragVerma28nov/JAVA-TUTORIALS/JAVA_LAB_PROGRAMS/README.md

 ### 3. Understand OOP Concepts and Basics of Java Programming.
 - Covers classes, objects, encapsulation, inheritance, and polymorphism.

-### 4. Create Java Programs using Inheritance and Polymorphism
+### 4. Create Java Programs using Inheritance and Polymorphism.
 - Implements real-world examples using inheritance and method overriding.

 ### 5. Implement Error-Handling Techniques using Exception Handling and Multithreading.